peidacai/espresso-math.github.io/_posts/2016-11-26-General-Assembly-Capstone03post.md

 comments: true
 category: articles
 mathjax: false
 quote: "If we have data, let’s look at data.
-If all we have are opinions, let’s go with mine." - Jim Barksdale
+If all we have are opinions, let’s go with mine. - Jim Barksdale"
 ---

 ![yelp_monopoly]({{site-url}}/images/monopoly_yelp.jpg)